NikolaiDecneut/U.S.-Soccer-RAP-Personal-Project/README.md

 The original version of this project aims to collect from two sources, with more possible later.

-Data is collected from two primary sources
+Data is collected from two primary sources:
 - Washington State Referee Committee (WASRC)
 - US Youth Soccer Boys National Championships — Salt Lake City & Provo, UT (July 13–23, 2026)